 If your dog is showing signs of conjunctivitis, even if symptoms seem very mild, contact your vet as soon as possible.
 Left untreated conjunctivitis can lead to permanent eye damage.

 What is the treatment for conjunctivitis in dogs?

 The best treatment for your dog's conjunctivitis will depend upon the underlying cause of the condition.
-Following a thorough eye examination your vet will determine the cause and the best treatment for your dog.
+Following a thorough eye examination, your vet will determine the cause and the best treatment for your dog.

 In cases where bacterial infection is causing your dog's conjunctivitis, antibiotics and eyedrops are typically prescribed.
-If allergies are the suspected cause your vet may prescribe an antihistamine to help make your dog's eyes more comfortable, or if there is a foreign body irritating your dog's eye your vet will remove it while your dog is under sedation or local anaesthetic.
+If allergies are the suspected cause your vet may prescribe an antihistamine to help make your dog's eyes more comfortable, or if there is a foreign body irritating your dog's eye your vet will remove it while your dog is under sedation or local anesthetic.

 Some dog's suffer from conjunctivitis caused by a blocked tear duct in which case surgery followed by eye drops and antibiotics will be required.

 If your dog is persistently pawing at their eyes while being treated it may be necessary to have them wear a cone or Elizabethan collar to prevent rubbing and allow the eye to heal.

 While it's unlikely that you will catch conjunctivitis from your canine companion it is possible if the cause of your dog's eye condition is a parasite such as roundworms.